 - Is your parrot breathing with its mouth open or wheezing?

-- Does your parrot have less energy than usual?
+- Does your parrot have less energy than normal?